Being able to prepare food and cook is a basic part of caring for yourself.

 Smaller Size Pans

-As I mentioned above, consider using smaller sized pans.
-Not just to reduce the weight but to make the pan easier to manage and clean too.
+As I mentioned above, consider using smaller-sized pans.
+Not just to reduce the weight but to make the pan easier to manage and clean.

 For example, using 8″ or 10″ saute pans instead of large frying pans is a great place to start.
-Another substitution could be using a 1 quart sauce pan instead of a large, dutch oven sized pots for liquids.
+Another substitution could be using a 1-quart saucepan instead of a large, dutch oven-sized pot for liquids.

-Smaller pans should do fine for everyday cooking because you are probably cooking small meals any way.
+Smaller pans should be fine for everyday cooking because you probably cook small meals anyway.

 FAQ: Pots, Pans, & Cookware